 Axiom will promptly investigate all reports of alleged non-compliance with this Code of Conduct and other reported improprieties, and determine an appropriate course of action.
 Retaliation in any form against an individual who reports a violation of this Code of Conduct or of law, even if the report is mistaken, or who assists in the investigation of a reported violation, is itself a serious violation of this policy.
 Acts of retaliation should be reported immediately and will be disciplined appropriately.

-Disciplinary Action.
 Axiom will take appropriate action against any employee whose actions are found to violate this Code of Conduct.
 Disciplinary actions may include the immediate termination of employment.
 If Axiom has suffered a loss, it may pursue its remedies against the individuals or entities responsible as permitted by law.
 If laws have been violated, Axiom will cooperate fully with the appropriate authorities.
-All Axiom employees and consultants are expected to cooperate in internal investigations of misconduct.
+All Axiom employees are expected to cooperate in internal investigations of misconduct.

-Waivers and Amendments.
 Any waiver of any provision of this Code of Conduct may only be granted by the Board of Directors.
 Amendments to this Code of Conduct must be approved by the Board of Directors.